nvim-neorg/neorg/README.md

 ### Other Plugin Managers

-Because of the complexities of `luarocks` we are choosing not to supported other plugin managers for the time being.
+Because of the complexities of `luarocks`, we are choosing not to support other plugin managers for the time being.
 It is actively on our TODO list, however!

 ## 📚 Further Learning